Roberto Olabe (footballer, born 1967)

 Roberto Olabe Aranzábal (born 20 October 1967) is a Spanish former football goalkeeper and manager.
-He is currently President of Football Operations at Aston Villa.
+He is currently president of football operations at Premier League club Aston Villa.

 Playing career

 Born in Vitoria-Gasteiz, Basque Country, Olabe enjoyed a ten-year senior career.
-His professional input consisted of 35 Segunda División games with UD Salamanca, and two in La Liga with Real Sociedad.
+His professional input consisted of 35 Segunda División games with Salamanca, and two in La Liga with Real Sociedad.

-Olabe made his debut in the Spanish top flight on 15 October 1995, starting in a 1–2 home loss against CP Mérida.
+Olabe made his debut in the Spanish top flight on 15 October 1995, starting in a 1–2 home loss against Mérida.
 During his four-year tenure at the Anoeta Stadium, he played second-fiddle to Alberto.

 Coaching career

-Olabe retired in June 1999, at not yet 32.
+Olabe retired in June 1999, aged 31.
 He was immediately appointed coach of Real Sociedad's youths.

 Late into the 2001–02 season, Olabe replaced the fired John Toshack at the helm of the first team, going on to avoid team relegation after collecting five wins and two draws from nine matches.
 On 2 July 2002, he and assistant manager Jesús María Zamora were handed a four-month ban as the former did not possess a coaching licence.

-After acting as the club's director of football, Olabe was appointed SD Eibar coach on 27 December 2005.
+After acting as the club's director of football, Olabe was appointed Eibar coach on 27 December 2005.
 He was dismissed less than three months later, as the second-tier campaign eventually ended in relegation.

-In 2010–11, Olabe was one of three managers in charge of UD Almería – where he had already worked in directorial capacities– who returned to the second division after a four-year stay.
+In 2010–11, Olabe was one of three managers in charge of Almería – where he had already worked in directorial capacities– who returned to the second division after a four-year stay.
 In the ensuing summer, he signed with Real Unión in the same capacity.

 Olabe became Real Sociedad's director of football in March 2018, replacing Loren in the role.

-On 23 September 2025, Olabe joined English Premier League club Aston Villa as President of Football Operations.
+On 23 September 2025, he joined English Premier League club Aston Villa as president of football operations, taking over from his compatriot Monchi.